Credit Report Assistance

-Special note for parents: The Equifax web site is a general audience site and is not designed or intended to attract children younger than 13.
-We do not collect personal information from any person we actually know is younger than 13.
+Special Note for Parents: The Website is a general audience website and is not designed or intended to attract children under age 13.
+We do not collect personal information from any person we actually know is under age 13.

 Identity Verification: When you request your free annual credit file disclosure, we will verify your identity.
 We will ask you from two to six multiple-choice questions in which you will need to provide certain information that only you should know.
 We do this for your protection.
 The answers to these questions are used to verify your identity and are not provided to any nonaffiliated third party.

-We will not disclose your personal information to third parties except to provide you with the disclosure or service you request, or under certain circumstances as described in this policy.
+We will not disclose your personal information to third parties except in connection with the Consumer Activities, or under certain circumstances as described in this policy.

 Fraud alerts: If you place an initial fraud or active duty alert on your file, we will notify TransUnion and Experian that you have done so in order to enable them to place fraud alerts on your file as well.